autowarefoundation/autoware.universe/planning/mission_planner/README.md

 ![rerouting_safety](./media/rerouting_safety.svg)

 And there are three use cases that require reroute.

+- Route change API
+- Emergency route
+- Goal modification

+#### Route change API

 It is used when changing the destination while driving or when driving a divided loop route.
 When the vehicle is driving on a MRM route, normal rerouting by this interface is not allowed.

-- Route change from API
-- Emergency route
-- Goal modification

 #### Emergency route